How can you help your dog cope with separation anxiety?

 The good news is you can cope with separation anxiety and help make you leaving easier on your dog.

 Tips for coping with a dog with separation anxiety

 #1.
 Keep it casual when you leave

 If you make a big production out of leaving the house – giving your dog hugs and kisses – he’s going to know you’re leaving.
 And, that’s going to trigger his separation anxiety.
 Instead, be nonchalant when you leave.

-Find a safe place in your home – a small bedroom, for example – that your dog can remain in safely without doing damage if he becomes agitated.
+Find a place in your home that your dog can remain in safely without doing damage if he becomes agitated.
 This could be their favourite room in the house that they love to nap in.